C2SM/git-course/advanced/slides/slides.md

 <div class="warning">

 Language models are often useful for Git because the documentation is so good.
 They also invent flags that do not exist.
-Check `git help <command>` before running anything you do not recognise — especially anything with `--force`.
+Check `git help <command>` before running anything you do not recognize - especially anything with `--force`.

 </div>